Journey to the Centre of the Earth (album): Post-production

-The original plan was for A&M Records to produce the album quickly for a February 1974 release, but the additional time required to fix the recordings and a shortage of vinyl at the time caused the label to push the release to early April.
-This sparked concern from management for potential bootleg recordings of the concert to be sold to the public.
-A&M reported that a later release would "tie in more conveniently with Wakeman's plans" as he had resumed touring with Yes during this time.
-Wakeman heard cuts of the album during the subsequent Yes tour, rejecting several of them.
+A&M wanted the album finished quickly for a February 1974 release, but the additional time required to fix the recording, and a vinyl shortage happening at the time, pushed the release to early April, and once again to May.
+This sparked concern from management for potential bootlegs to be sold, but the label later reported that it would "tie in more conveniently with Wakeman's plans" as he had resumed touring with Yes which was scheduled to end in the same month.
+Another factor in the delay was a paper shortage as the original design consisted of a gatefold sleeve with an 8-page booklet, but the designer refused to reduce the package to a standard sleeve.
+Wakeman heard final cuts of the album while on tour and rejected several of them.
 "I just didn't like the sound, and it was worth doing it properly for the sake of a few extra days".
-Another factor in the delay was a paper shortage as the original album design consisted of a gatefold sleeve with an 8-page booklet, but the designer refused to reduce the package to a standard sleeve.